 Bridging East and West: from rational thought to nondual awareness and back

-As someone who has long straddled the line between Eastern spirituality and Western rationalism, I’ve often felt like I was living in two separate mental universes.
+As someone who has long straddled the line between Eastern spirituality and Western rationality, I’ve often felt like I was living in two separate mental universes.
 On one hand, the peace and insight gained from Zen insights have been invaluable.
 On the other, my commitment to critical thinking and scientific inquiry has been equally important.
 For years, I struggled to reconcile these seemingly contradictory approaches to understanding existence.

 On a grey Sunday morning in 2016, it was given to me: satori, an awakening to the world’s nondual nature by direct insight.
 My 2023 book Awakening the Other Way describes this world-shattering experience.
 Suddenly, my doubts were answered: Nondual awareness was the missing link between Eastern and Western thought.
 The apparent incompatibility of nonduality and reason is itself a product of dualistic thinking!